erikajdavid/erikaDavidProjectOne/README.md

 - Both HTML and CSS for initial draft of desktop landing page completed in under 24hours.
 - Leveraged mixins to keep SCSS short and sweet.
 - Learned how to apply a parallax effect.
-- Learned how to create movement for static images with zoom in and out hover effect.
+- Learned how to create movement for static images with zoom-in-and-out hover effect.
 - All technical challenges (seen above) that were solved.

 ## To improve: